 The constitution provides for freedom of religion and worship and prohibits political parties based on religious affiliation.
-The law states there is no national religion and individuals are free to change religions.
-By law, Christians converting to Islam are permitted to add Muslim names to their Christian names on their official documents.
+The law states the country has no national religion and individuals are free to change religions.
+Christians converting to Islam are permitted to add Muslim names to their Christian names on their official documents.

-Neither the Catholic Church nor the Protestant Reformed Church of Equatorial Guinea, the two largest religious groups in the country, are required to register with the MJRAPI.
-The only religious group to receive state funding for operating educational institutions is the Catholic Church.
+Regulations establish an official preference for the Roman Catholic Church and the Reformed Church of Equatorial Guinea.
+Neither group is required to register with the MJRAPI.
+The only religious group to receive state funding for operating educational institutions is the Roman Catholic Church.

-Some longstanding religious groups, such as Methodists, Muslims, and Baha’is, hold permanent government authorizations and are not required to renew their registrations with the MJRAPI.
+Some long-standing religious groups such as Methodists, Muslims, and Bahais hold permanent authorizations and are not required to renew their registrations with the MJRAPI.
 Newer groups and denominations may be required to renew their registration annually.
-To register, religious groups at the congregational level must submit a written application to the MJRAPI director general of religious affairs.
-Groups seeking to register must supply detailed information about the leadership (e.g., curriculum vitae) and membership of the group, construction plans for religious buildings, property ownership documents, accreditations, and a mission statement from the religious organization’s headquarters, and must pay a fee of 500,000 Central African francs (CFA francs) ($860).
-The director general of religious affairs adjudicates these applications and may order an inspection by the MJRAPI before processing.
+To register, religious groups at the congregational level must submit a written application to the MJRAPI director general of religion.
+Those seeking to register must supply detailed information about the leadership (e.g., curriculum vitae) and members of the group; construction plans of religious buildings; property ownership documents, accreditations, and religious mandate; and a fee of 100,000 Central African francs (CFA) ($180).
+The director general of religion adjudicates these applications and may order an inspection by the MJRAPI before processing.
 The government may fine or shut down unregistered groups.
-The law requires a permit for door-to-door proselytizing.
+The law requires a permit for door-to-door proselytism.

-An MJRAPI decree specifies that any religious activities taking place outside the hours of 6 a.m. to 9 p.m. or outside of registered places of worship require preauthorization from the ministry.
+An MJRAPI decree specifies that any religious activities taking place outside the hours of 6 a.m. to 9 p.m. or outside of registered places of worship require pre-authorization from the MJRAPI.
 The decree prohibits religious acts or preaching within private residences if those acts involve persons who do not live there.
-Foreign religious representatives or authorities must obtain advance permission from the MJRAPI to lead or speak at religious activities, but such permission is not required simply to attend services.
-The MJRAPI permission is usually granted for the duration of the foreign religious representative’s visit to the country.
+Foreign religious representatives or authorities must obtain advance permission from the MJRAPI to participate in religious activities.
 The decree exempts the Catholic Church.

 The government recognizes official documents issued by authorized religious groups, such as birth certificates and marriage certificates.